merthsoft/tugace/readme.md

 For sub-programs, just leave out "0TUGA", and make the first line just "Return" (so it doesn't work as a BASIC program).

-### Current implementation

-As of right now, the code does not verify the header, and it takes for granted there will be a description comment.
-Also, the program name is hardcoded rather than coming from ans.

 ## Commands

 Commands are typed in all caps and parameters are evaluated using the OS evaluation.
 Commands with `{` are expecting a list.
 Commands that don't accept lists can take a list, and only the first element will be used.